Multi-channel learning for integrating structural hierarchies into context-dependent molecular representation: Methods

 \paragraph{Prompt-guided multi-channel learning} The overall multi-channel learning framework is inspired by the work in \cite{wang2023multilevelprotein}.
 At the pre-train stage, the MCD and SCD channels perform the contrastive learning using the adaptive margin loss.
 Subgraph masking is used to generate positive samples for MCD.
 A subgraph is defined by a central atom along with its one-hop neighbors.
 The masking is performed at the attribute level, ensuring that the topological structure is retained.
 Meanwhile, the CP channel learns masked subgraph prediction as a multi-label classification task and motif prediction as a regression task: $\mathcal{L}^\text{CP} = \mathcal{L}_\text{CE} + \mathcal{L}_\text{SmoothL1}^{fg}$, where CE stands for cross-entropy loss, SmoothL1 for smooth L1 loss, and $fg$ for normalized functional group descriptors.
 Overall, the framework is optimized using the three channel losses along with the regularization losses:

-At the fine-tune stage, the pre-trained model parameter are used to initialize the model.
+At the finetune stage, the pre-trained model parameter are used to initialize the model.
 Besides, we introduce an additional prompt selection module to combine representations from different channels into the task-specific (i.e., context-dependent) composite representation.
 Essentially, it learns the relevance between different pre-trained molecular knowledge and the downstream application, hence bridging the gap between pre-training and fine-tuning objectives.
 To incorporate task-specific SPR information into the model at an early stage of fine-tuning, we propose to initialize the prompt weights from computing the roughness index (ROGI) \cite{roughness}.
 In short, the initial prompt weights should lead to a composite representation with the lowest ROGI value (i.e., smoothest quantitative structure-property landscape) with respect to the current application.
 A low ROGI value indicates smoother landscape, hence better modellability.
 We use a simple Bayesian optimization pipeline to find the best initialization with the lowest ROGI value on the training set.
 Essentially, the input parameters of the Bayesian optimization are $k-1$ learnable scalers, where $k$ is the number of channels.
 The black-box utility function first computes the distribution over $k$ values by treating the input scalars as logits, and calculates the composite representation as well as its corresponding roughness index.
 We utilize the Quasi MC-based batch Expected Improvement as the acquisition function.
 After the initialization, the entire model except for the prompt-guided aggregation module is optimized towards the molecular property labels.
 The parameters in the aggregation modules are fixed during fine-tuning as we aim to use it as a pooling layer independent of the downstream applications.
-Hypothetically, the node attention scores within the aggregation module should reflect the expected atom importance (e.g., SCD's aggregation attention captures only the scaffold atoms).
-See Supplementary Information for more discussion and case studies in prompt-guided node aggregations.
+As shown in Supplementary Figs. 7-9, the node attention scores within the aggregation module reflect the expected atom importance.
+For example, the SCD's aggregation attention captures mostly the scaffold atoms.
+We further discover that the learned prompt weights exhibit patterns that are well-aligned with the necessary chemical knowledge for solving the downstream tasks (Supplementary Fig. 12, Supplementary Table 1, and Supplementary Note 8).